PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 - Kubernets start new worker and worker executor normally.

 ## Auto scaling
-Change graph_ID and send/recv variable map, so the  workers can communcation with others correctly.
+Change graph_ID and send/receive the variable map, so the workers can communicate with others correctly.

 ## Discussion